blakehaswell/FIR-Long-Briefs/Stalling/stalling.md

 _class:
 -->

-## Aerodynamics of a stall
+## Stall aerodynamics

 ![h:480](../Straight%20and%20level/lift-curve.png)

 <!--
-This coefficient of lift graph is another way of telling the same story.
+Remembering back to our straight and level brief, we showed this coefficient of lift graph.
+Reading the graph, what happens to coefficient of lift as AoA increases?
+This is another way of telling the same story.

 You can see that as angle of attack increases, so does coefficient of lift.